jsenv/jsenv-pwa/readme.md

 > `onBecomesNavigatorController` is called only if that service worker is controlling the navigator once activated.

-### disableAutoReloadAfterControllerChange
+### disableAutoReloadAfterUpdate

-`disableAutoReloadAfterControllerChange` is a function that prevents navigator to refresh when the service worker updates.
-This is detected thanks to `controllerchange` event.
+`disableAutoReloadAfterUpdate` is a function that prevents navigator to reload after the service worker updates.

 By default tabs are reloaded to ensure all urls (js, imgs, ...) are reloaded when service worker updates as they might be outdated.